 As the Mayo Clinic writes, individuals who consistently lack adequate, restorative sleep are at a higher risk of falling ill after exposure to viruses.
 Moreover, their recovery period tends to be more prolonged.

-Take proactive measures against daylight savings time and increase your sleep duration now to boost your immune system.
-Struggling with meeting these sleep goals?
+Take proactive measures and increase your sleep duration now to boost your immune system.
 Follow these simple tips to ensure you get higher-quality Zzzs.

 2. Stay Hydrated